-In total, Doig was involved with the development of some 56 distilleries.
-Amongst them Dailuaine, where he pioneered his ventilator, Tamdhu, Speyburn, Aberlour, and Dufftown and up to Pulteney in Wick and to Highland Park in Orkney, Talisker in Skye and Laphroaig, Ardbeg and Caol Ila on Islay.
-When Alfred Barnard visited Tamdhu he described it as ‘perhaps the most efficient of it’s era‘ a credit, surely, to the man who designed it.
+In total, Doig was involved with the development of 56 distilleries.
+Among them were Dailuaine, where he pioneered his ventilator, Tamdhu, Speyburn, Aberlour and Dufftown.
+Even Pulteney in Wick, Highland Park in Orkney, Talisker in Skye and Laphroaig, Ardbeg and Caol Ila on Islay felt his influence.
+When Alfred Barnard visited Speyside’s Tamdhu he described it as ‘perhaps the most efficient of its era‘ a credit, surely, to the man who designed it.